pingcap/tidb/docs/design/2022-04-02-Enhance-Split-Table-Stability.md

 ## Introduction

-The original region split and scatter are handled by tikv and pd respectively, in order to improve efficiency, the split is also changed to be handled and controlled by pd.
+The original region split and scatter are handled by tikv and PD respectively, in order to improve efficiency, the split is also changed to be handled and controlled by PD.

 ## Motivation or Background